abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

 However, implementing core native 2-qubit gate sets will, in most cases, be necessary.
-Each vendor should define via optional commands the Level2 and Level1 implementation of the CNOT command.
+Each vendor should define via optional commands the Level 2 and Level 1 implementation of the CNOT command.

 Native two-qubit gates